-Chowan University Public Safety is comprised of two classifications of officers; public safety officers and sworn University law enforcement officers.
+Chowan University Public Safety is comprised of two classifications of officers; public safety officers and sworn Campus Police officers.
 The public safety officers perform basic safety and security duties.
 Campus Police are fully commissioned law enforcement officers and are granted full powers of arrest for violation of federal, state and local laws by the N.C.
 Campus Police Act and commissioned by the N.C.
 Department of Justice.

 Chowan University Campus Police have jurisdiction on the campus of Chowan University.
 The University also has a mutual aid agreement with the Murfreesboro Police Department to assist in both jurisdictions, as needs may arise.
-Memoranda of understanding (MOU) also exist between Chowan University Campus Police and the following agencies: Hertford County Sherriff's Office, Northampton County Sheriff's Office, Ahoskie Police Department and the Jackson Police Department.
+Memorandum of Understanding (MOU) also exist between Chowan University Campus Police and the following agencies: Hertford County Sherriff's Office, and Northampton County Sheriff's Office.
 NC Highway Patrol works in conjunction with campus police as they have statewide jurisdiction and no MOU is required.